 First home super saver scheme

-From 1 July 2018, eligible first home buyers may be able to withdraw voluntary super contributions (which they've made since 1 July 2017), along with associated investment earnings, to put toward a home deposit.
+If eligible, you may be able to withdraw voluntary super contributions (made since 1 July 2017), along with associated investment earnings, to put toward a home deposit.

 Voluntary contributions can be made by salary sacrificing from before-tax income, by making personal tax-deductible contributions, or by making personal after-tax super contributions.